-The region around the Bieszczady (byesh-chah-di), in the far southeastern corner of Poland and sandwiched between Ukraine and Slovakia, is one of thick forests and open meadows.
-Scantily populated and unspoilt, it’s one of the most attractive areas of the country.
-As tourist facilities are modest, roads sparse and public transport limited, the Bieszczady region retains its relative isolation and makes for an off-the-beaten-track destination.
-It’s popular with nature-lovers and hikers.
+Part of the Outer Eastern Carpathians, the Bieszczady (byesh-chah-di) range in far southeastern Poland extends into Slovakia and Ukraine.
+Scantily populated and graced by thick woods and open meadows, it’s one of the most attractive areas of the country.
+As tourist facilities are modest, roads sparse and public transport limited, the region has retained its relative isolation and is a wonderful off-the-beaten-track destination, popular with nature lovers and hikers.

 The range’s eastern end, the highest and most spectacular part, has been decreed the Bieszczady National Park (Bieszczadzki Park Narodowy), with its headquarters in Ustrzyki Górne.
 At 292 sq km, it’s Poland’s third-largest national park after Biebrza and Kampinos.
 Its highest peak is Mt Tarnica (1346m).